Cumulative proton production in $pd$ collisions: The model

 Numerical calculations have been performed with beam-momentum dependent parameterizations of $\sigma_{pp},\sigma_{pn},\rho_{pp},$ and $\rho_{pn}$.
 Thereby, the beam momentum $p_{\rm lab}$ has been calculated using the relation $p_{\rm lab}=\sqrt{s^2/4m_N^2-s}$ that assumes scattering on free nucleon.
 The total cross section $\sigma_{pp} (\sigma_{pn})$ at $p_{\rm lab} < 5 (3.5)$ GeV/c is taken in the parameterization of Ref.~\cite{Cugnon:1996kh}.
 The parameter $\rho_{pp} (\rho_{pn})$ at $p_{\rm lab} < 2 (4.3)$ GeV/c is set to 0 (-0.5).
 At higher $p_{\rm lab}$ values, the Regge-Gribov fits from Ref.~\cite{Patrignani:2016xqp} are used for $\sigma_{pp},\sigma_{pn},\rho_{pp},$ and $\rho_{pn}$.
 Fig.~\ref{fig:sigtot&alpha} shows the used parameterizations in comparison with experimental data.
 The total $pp$ and $pn$ cross sections are in perfect agreement with experiment in a full available beam momentum range.
 The parameters $\rho_{pp}$ and $\rho_{pn}$ are in good agreement with data at $p_{\rm lab} \gtsim 10$ GeV/c.
 At lower beam momenta, the data for $pp$ strongly scatter while the data for $pn$ are extremely scarce.
 Thus, setting $\rho_{pp}=0$ and $\rho_{pn}=-0.5$ seems reasonable, at least at the beam momenta above 1 GeV/c relevant for the present study.

 The slope parameters $B_{pp}$ and $B_{pn}$ at $p_{\rm lab} < 9.1$ GeV/c were taken in the parameterizations of Ref.~\cite{Cugnon:1996kh}.
 At higher beam momenta, the ``PYTHIA'' parameterization for $B_{pp}$ from Ref.~\cite{Falter:2004uc} was applied.
 Fig.~\ref{fig:B} shows the beam momentum dependence of parameters $B_{pp}$ and $B_{pn}$ in comparison with experimental data (for $pp$ only).
 The slope parameter for $pp$ elastic collisions is in a reasonable agreement with data.
-For the slope parameter for $pn$ elastic collisions, the experimental data are missing, although the data on $d\sigma/dt$ at $p_{\rm lab}=1.196$ GeV/c (see Fig.~6 in Ref.~\cite{Cugnon:1996kh}) are described quite well. \footnote{Note that the amplitude (\ref{M3412}) does not include the term $\propto \mbox{e}^{B_{pn}u/2}$ responsible for the backward peak in the elastic differential $pn$ cross section.}
+For the slope parameter for $pn$ elastic collisions, the experimental data are missing, although the data on $d\sigma/dt$ at $p_{\rm lab}=1.196$ GeV/c (see Fig.~6 in Ref.~\cite{Cugnon:1996kh}) are described quite well.

-Since the full amplitude should be antisymmetric with respect to the interchange of any pair of identical fermions, both of them are either in the initial or final state, the amplitude (b) should contribute with ``-'' sign.
+Since the full amplitude should be antisymmetric with respect to the interchange of any pair of identical fermions, both of them are either in the initial or final state, the amplitudes (a) and (c) should contribute with ``+'' sign while the amplitudes (b) and (d) -- with ``-'' sign.
 This leads to the following expression for the total IA amplitude:

 where the kinematics and the isospins of the nucleons are chosen as explained in the caption to Fig.~\ref{fig:IA}.
-The second term in Eq.(\ref{M_IA_tot}) corresponds to the spectator mechanism of cumulative proton production. \footnote{A similar Eq.(1) of Ref.~\cite{Dakhno:1988qx} can be obtained from our Eq.(\ref{M_IA_tot}) by replacing $I_{NN} \to s/2$, which is valid at high energies, and including the factor $(2\pi)^{3/2}$ in the definition of DWF.}
+The primes in the last term of Eq.(\ref{M_IA_tot}) are introduced to distinguish $s=(p_5+p_3)^2$ in the amplitude (c) from $s^\prime = (p_5+p_4)^2$ in the amplitude (d).
+The second term in Eq.(\ref{M_IA_tot}) corresponds to the spectator mechanism of cumulative proton production. \footnote{A similar Eq.(1) of Ref.~\cite{Dakhno:1988qx} can be obtained from the first two terms of our Eq.(\ref{M_IA_tot}) by setting $E_4=E_5=m_N$, i.e. neglecting the Fermi motion, replacing $I_{NN} \to s/2$, which is valid at high energies, and including the factor $(2\pi)^{3/2}$ in the definition of DWF.}